HermanZzz/IdeaLink/README.md

 Quit the server with CONTROL-C.
 ```

-Congratulations！ You can now open it by enter `//127.0.0.1:8000/` in your browser.
+Congratulations!
+You can now open it by entering `//127.0.0.1:8000/` in your browser.